Juan Antonio Suanzes: Later career (1939–1977)

 In 1956 he was appointed first president of the Spanish National Committee of the World Energy Conference, a position he held for the remainder of his life.

-In 1960 Franco granted Suanzes and his heirs the title of "Marqués de Suances".
+In 1960 Franco granted Suanzes and his heirs the title of Marquis of Suanzes.

 In 1963 he resigned from the INI and withdrew from all public activity.

 He died in Madrid on 6 December 1977 at the age of 86.

+Posthumous recognition

+An area in the neighborhood of San Blas (Madrid) was established for INI industries and their workers.

+In that ares, a square, a primary school, a secondary school and the Suanzes metro station were named after Suanzes.

+In 2022, the Democratic Memory Law abolished the title of Marquis of Suanzes.